cgerson/cgerson.github.io/_posts/2015-08-24-Citibike-Feed.md

  * I love biking
  * Riding the subway irritates me

-Ergo, I might be a perfect candidate for the Citibike bike share program.
+Ergo, I might be a good candidate for the <a href="https://www.citibikenyc.com/" target="_blank">Citibike bike share program.</a>

 Yes, Citibike membership is an option.
 But I didn't want to commit until I had <b>proof that a bike would be available to me at the specific times I would need one</b>.

-So, I wrote a simple script to read Citibike's <a href = "https://www.citibikenyc.com/stations/json" target="_blank">system feed data</a> to understand the bike availability at specified stations.
-It will store selected data into a dictionary, then write the selected data into a csv file called "citibikedata.csv".
+So, I wrote a simple python script on my remote server to read Citibike's <a href = "https://www.citibikenyc.com/stations/json" target="_blank">system feed data</a> to understand the bike availability at specified stations.
+It stores selected data into a dictionary, then writes the selected data into a csv file called "citibikedata.csv".

 Note: This script is written to work in conjunction with crontabs, to load system data automatically at specified times.
-That code will be copied below the python script.
+Find that code below the python script.

-<i>Make it your own: Modify the "my_stations" variable to include any stations you are interested in tracking.</i>
+<i>Make it your own:</i> Modify the "my_stations" variable to include any stations you are interested in tracking.

 #### citibikefeed.py